invegat/lswebhomework3/README.md

 ```

-My name is:
+My name is: Mark Oliver

-I like to:
+I like to: learn Javascript, React, and React Native

-I'm learning:
+I'm learning: HTML, SVG, CSS, github

 ```